rowin1/HLTV-thing/README.md

 # HLTV-thing
+*HLTV.org was recently overhauled; This application needs to be updated.*

 Command-line application that parses match-up stats between top ranking teams from HLTV.org.
 Currently displays wins and losses for specified team against specified opponent on specified map.